-- Sending a request via email to MHSHIE@mhs.net with “Opt-Out” in the subject line; OR
+- Send a request via email to MHSHIE@mhs.net with “Opt-Out” in the subject line; OR

-- Mailing a written request, signed and dated, to the Memorial Health System, Health Information Department, Memorial Training Center, 2990 Executive Way, Miramar, FL 33025; OR
+- Mail your written request, signed and dated, to the Memorial Health System, Health Information Department, Memorial Training Center, 2990 Executive Way, Miramar, FL 33025; OR

-- Advising Registration that he/she wants to Opt-Out
+- Advise Registration that you want to Opt-Out

-The following information must be included in the email or mail request, so MHS can be sure to identify the correct medical information to restrict from the Health Information Exchange:
+Include all of the following with your email or mail request so we can be sure to identify the correct medical information to restrict from the Health Information Exchange:

 a) A statement that the patient wants to OPT-OUT of the HIE